Moon Arrows Sun

 Let \(\vec{u}\begin{pmatrix} x_1\\ y_1\\z_1 \end{pmatrix}\) and \(\vec{v}\begin{pmatrix} x_2\\ y_2\\z_2 \end{pmatrix}\) be two non-null vectors.

-We are looking for a vector \( \vec{w} \begin{pmatrix} x\\ y\\z \end{pmatrix} \) orthogonal to these two vectors, and such as the following figure:
+We are looking for a vector \( \vec{w} \begin{pmatrix} x\\ y\\z \end{pmatrix} \) orthogonal to these two vectors, and as the following figure shows it:

 To obtain a fixed \(\vec{w}\), we do have to add another condition \((H)\), which is that both vectors \(\vec{u}\) and \(\vec{v}\) are non-collinear: